 Humans are sociable animals and – like it or not – we all need people.
 Seeing each other is a terrific way to feel more connected – in a virtual meeting with multiple attendees or a simple one-to-one.
 Seeing someone’s face makes it easier to read and convey emotion, to see more of their personality and to pick up on non-verbal cues.

-MS Teams gives you a world class video calling experience, with all the added value features you need to feel as connected as possible.
+Microsoft Teams gives you a world class video calling experience, with all the added value features you need to feel as connected as possible.
 The default Gallery view allows you to see up to 9 people at once on your screen, and Large Gallery shows you up to 49.
 There are a wide range of other features to make meetings feel as close to reality as possible: you can elect to maintain Focus on one person – regardless of who is speaking – or even enter the new Together mode to give you an auditorium-like view of the participants.

 And, tempting though it can be to turn it off to hide your bed-head hair or the terrible wallpaper in the spare room, switch the video on!
 Teams Backgrounds feature allows you to select from a range of virtual wallpapers to disguise the room behind you, or to use the blur function to keep your environment private.